rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 ### Creating Instances From Other Instances With Struct Update Syntax

-It's often useful to create a new instance from an old instance, using most of the old instance's values but changing some.
+It’s often useful to create a new instance from an old instance, using most of the old instance’s values but changing some.
 Listing 5-6 shows an example of creating a new `User` instance in `user2` by setting the values of `email` and `username` but using the same values for the rest of the fields from the `user1` instance we created in Listing 5-2: